The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

 \section{Third Example: Dirac's Equation}

-Dispersion relations are well known to mathematicians and physicists~\cite{Hamilton,Brillouin,Whitham,Pain,Toll,Guettinger,D4GHTY}.
+\bquo The discovery of this [Dirac's] equation was the most important advance in the theory of the electron since the Maxwell-Lorentz equations of classical electrodynamics.
+Bohr's semiclassical theory and non-relativistic quantum mechanics served only as transitional theories.\\ \mbox{} {\it -- Sokolov, Loskutow and Ternov}~\cite{SLT1964} \equo Dispersion relations are well known to mathematicians, engineers and physicists~\cite{Hamilton,Brillouin,Whitham,Pain,Toll,Guettinger,D4GHTY}.
 We repeat that Toll proved the ``logical equivalence of strict causality and a dispersion relation''~\cite{Toll}.
-However, from the Hamiltonian perspective, it is disturbing that we used Newton's EMR to arrive at Schr\"odingers equation.
+However, from the Hamiltonian perspective, it is disturbing that we had to use Newton's EMR to arrive at Schr\"odinger's equation.
 We might better argue that the frequency must, for reasons of isotropy, be an even function of the wave-vector and therefore must have a Taylor series expansion $\w(\vec k)=c_0+c_2\,\vec k^2/2+\dots$.
-This is a strong argument to establish Newton's dispersion relation if we are willing to follow Newton's method and to presuppose 3-dim. isotropic absolute space.
-But it provides only a reason for the Newtonian approximation and gives no hint why one might eventually need to replace Schr\"odinger's by Dirac's equation.
-And it follows, yet again, a Newtonian and not a Hamiltonian philosophy.
+This is a strong argument, based on a minimum specification, to establish Newton's dispersion relation.
+But we must be willing to follow Newton's method and to presuppose 3-dim. isotropic absolute space.
+But there is an alternative to this Newtonian logic.
+We suggest to follow a purely Hamiltonian way of thought, since this appears to provide reason for the Newtonian approximation and for the need to replace Schr\"odinger's by Dirac's equation.

-Then where does the relativistic dispersion relation (RDR) come from?
-In the conventional historical account, it is not derived from Dirac's equation, but rather the other way around.
-Dirac somehow 'guessed' his equation in order to reproduce the RDR with a first order (i.e. Hamiltonian) equation.
+So the question remains: where does the relativistic dispersion relation (RDR) come from?
+In the conventional 'historical' account, it is not derived from Dirac's equation, but rather the other way around: Dirac somehow 'guessed' his equation in order to reproduce the RDR with a first order (i.e. Hamiltonian) equation.
 The conventional lore suggests that we have to presume the constancy of the speed of light and the ``metric'' of Minkowski space-time in order to arrive at the RDR.
-But is that correct?
+But is that the only possibility?
 Do we {\it have to} speak about ``inertial frames'' and ``clock synchronizations'' in the first place\footnote{ Einstein himself was not fully satisfied with the notion of the {\it inertial frame}.
 In a letter to Jaffe he wrote in 1954: ``I see the most essential thing in the overcoming of the inertial system, a thing which acts upon all processes, but undergoes no reaction.
 The concept is in principle no better than that of the centre of the universe in Aristotelian physics''~\cite{Stachel}.}?